mbeddr/mbeddr.github.io/_posts/2015-05-15-implements-anotation.md

 ### The mbeddr way

 In order to make such an implementation explicit we have added an extension to C. The natural way to this is by adding an annotation to a function.
-By simply pressing `alt + enter` on a function signature and select the “Add Implements External Function” item form the intention menu the editor will allow to specify the function declaration to implement.
-Afterwards the name, parameters and return type will be synced with the referenced function.
+First of all the header file has to be available as a EternalModule in mbeddr.
+This can be either be done by typing the function signature manually or by the importer that will be released in the near future.
+After that by pressing `alt + enter` on a function signature and selecting the “Add Implements External Function” item form the intention menu the editor will allow to specify the function declaration to implement.
+Then the name, parameters and return type will be synced with the referenced function.
 The generator will take of generating the appropriate C code so the linker will pick the implementation done in mbeddr.

 This feature is included in the new 1.0 RC1 release.